russhoman/hello-world/README.md

 # hello-world
-This is the intial repository
+This is the intial repository.
+Just getting started to understand GitHub.